lavarius/lavarius/README.md

 -->

 ## About Me:
-- 🔭 I’m currently working on AWS SysOps Certificate
+- 🔭 I’m currently working on AWS SysOps and Cisco Certified Networking Associate Certificates
 - 🌱 I’m currently learning Smart Contracts on the Stellar blockchain
 - 👯 I’m looking to collaborate on web3 projects specific to storing large datasets on the blockchain